University of British Columbia—Centre for Advanced Wood Processing – $500,720

-Deliver educational programs to explore and convey advanced wood processing solutions, such as industrial robotics, mixed reality wood fabrication and prefabrication in wood and mass timber assemblies.
+Deliver educational programs to explore and convey advanced wood processing solutions, such as industrial robotics, mixed reality wood fabrication, and prefabrication in wood and mass timber assemblies.

-Organize a BC tour to visit prominent mass-timber and prefabricated building system manufacturers.
+Organize a B.C. tour to visit prominent mass-timber and prefabricated building system manufacturers.

 Design, engineer, prototype, test and conduct cost-benefit analyses to support value-added manufacturers in the development of new wood products.

-Develop an online platform and organize a series of networking meetings to foster collaboration between manufacturers and industrial designers in various subsectors of the value-added wood industry.
+Maintain and grow an online platform and organize a series of networking meetings to foster collaboration between manufacturers and industrial designers in various subsectors of the value-added wood industry.